-- Students engage in dance lessons to experience the unique nature of the Dance classroom. - Participate in partner dances e.g. The Lindy Hop. - Participate in a workshops with guest choreographers - Performance skills. - Expressive dance skills. - Research skills. - Functions of dance Ritual, Social and Artistic. - Learn about the historical, socio-cultural and geographical contexts of each dance style studied.
+- Students engage in dance lessons to experience the unique nature of the Dance classroom. - Participate in a workshops with guest choreographers. - Performance skills. - Expressive dance skills. - Technical skills. - Research skills. - Functions of dance Ritual, Social and Artistic. - Learn about the historical, socio-cultural and geographical contexts of each dance style studied.

-- Research a chosen dance style looking at the historical, socio-cultural and geographical functions of that dance. - Choreograph short partner dances in a chosen dance era. - Present informal demonstrations of social dances. - Performance of a teacher devised popular dance. - Students will rehearse and perform choreography as taught in class. - View videos to support the learning of each style, e.g. Grease, Saturday Night Fever, etc. - Present an oral seminar presentation on a chosen dance from "So You Think You Can Dance".
+- Research a chosen dance style looking at the historical, socio-cultural and geographical functions of that dance. - Choreograph short partner dances in a chosen dance era. - Present informal demonstrations of social dances. - Performance of a teacher devised popular dance. - Students will rehearse and perform choreography as taught in class. - View videos to support the learning of each style, e.g. Grease, Saturday Night Fever, etc.

-- Group performance
+- Group performance.

-- Choreography
+- Choreography.

-- Short Response Exam
+- Written response.